ETHZ-INS/DLCAnalyzer/README.md

 ![](README_figs/README-unnamed-chunk-60-1.png)<!-- -->

-Now that we have our labeling data, we have to think about how to create our feature data from our Tracking data. here we will use the information about point acceleration to train a floating classifier.
-For this, we first have to calculate accelerations for each of our point
+Now that we have our labeling data, we have to think about how to create our feature data from our tracking data.
+Here we will use the information about point acceleration to train a floating classifier.
+For this, we first have to calculate accelerations for each of our point using:

 ```r
 Tracking <- CalculateAccelerations(Tracking)
 ```

-now we use a preset function that extracts our features from the point data and stitches them into a single feature data frame
+Now we use a preset function that extracts our features from the point data and stitches them into a single feature `data.frame`

 ```r